openeuler-mirror/A-Tune/README.md

 #### Modify the network and disk configuration in the atuned.cnf file.

+Note: If the atuned service is installed by 'make install', NIC and disk have been automatically updated to the default device in current machine.
+If you need to collect data from other devices, configure atuned service according to following step.

 You can run the following command to query the NIC that needs to be specified for data collection or optimization and change the value of the network configuration item in the **/etc/atuned/atuned.cnf** file to the specified NIC.

 ```bash